ellysh/video-game-bots/InGameBots/process-memory-access.md

     return 0;
 }
 ```
-You can see that we are using here already considered approaches.
-There is an operation of getting a handle of another process with `OpenProcess` WinAPI function. `NtCurrentTeb` WinAPI function is used here to get a TEB segment's base address of the current thread. `ReadProcessMemory` WinAPI function is used here to read `TEB` structure from a memory of another process at the same base address, as TEB segment has in the current thread.
+You can see that we are using here already considered approach to enable `SE_DEBUG_NAME` privilege for the current process with `OpenProcessToken` and `SetPrivilege` functions.
+Then there is a call of `GetMainThreadTeb` function with the target process's PID parameter.
+The functions contains three steps:

+1. Call `NtCurrentTeb` WinAPI function to get TEB segment's base address of the current thread.
+2. Call `OpenProcess` WinAPI function to receive a handler of the target process with `PROCESS_VM_READ` access.
+3. Call `ReadProcessMemory` WinAPI function to read a memory of the target process at the base address that is equal to a TEB segment's base address of the current thread in the current process.

 This approach is able to give stable results for analyzing 32-bit applications.
 The applications have similar base addresses of TEB segments in case of the same environment.
 But the approach is totally not reliable for analyzing 64-bit applications.
 Base addresses of TEB segments is able to vary each time when you launch 64-bit applications.
-Primary advantage of this approach is ease of implementation.
+Primary advantage of this approach is the ease of implementation.

 It is important to emphasize that bitness of the `TebPebMirror.cpp` application should be the same as bitness of the analyzing process.
 If you want to analyze a 32-bit process, you should select a "x86" target architecture in the "Solution Platforms" control of Visual Studio window.
 The "x64" target architecture should be chosen for analyzing 64-bit processes.
+This rule is appropriate for all our example applications which analyzes an another process.

 Second approach to get TEB segment's base address from another process relies on a set of WinAPI functions for traversing all thread objects in the system.
 This is a list of used WinAPI functions:

-1. [`CreateToolhelp32Snapshot`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682489%28v=vs.85%29.aspx) function provides a system snapshot with process and threads system objects, plus modules and heaps.
+1. [`CreateToolhelp32Snapshot`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682489%28v=vs.85%29.aspx) function provides a system snapshot with processes and threads system objects, plus modules and heaps.
 You can specify the PID function's parameter to get modules and heaps of the specific process.
 The snapshot contains all threads that are launched in the system at the moment.
-2. [`Thread32First`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686728%28v=vs.85%29.aspx) function is used to start threads traversing for the specified system snapshoot.
-It has output parameter with a pointer to [`THREADENTRY32`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686735%28v=vs.85%29.aspx) structure with information of first thread in the snapshot.
+2. [`Thread32First`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686728%28v=vs.85%29.aspx) function is used to start threads traversing for the specified system snapshot.
+It has output parameter with a pointer to [`THREADENTRY32`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686735%28v=vs.85%29.aspx) structure with information of the first thread in the snapshot.
-3. [`Thread32Next`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686731%28v=vs.85%29.aspx) function is used to continue threads traversing for the system snapshoot.
+3. [`Thread32Next`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms686731%28v=vs.85%29.aspx) function is used to continue threads traversing for the system snapshot.
 It has the same output parameter as `Thread32First` function.

 There is a source code of [`TebPebTraverse.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProcessMemoryAccess/TebPebTravers.cpp) application that implements this algorithm:
 ```C++